COVID-19: Delta discharges 1,303 patients, records 41 deaths – The Sun Nigeria

 According to him, although there were seven well-equipped isolation and treatment centres in the state, the government had adopted home-care treatment for the majority of asymptomatic cases and those with mild manifestations of the virus in order not to congest the centres.

-Ifeajika also disclosed that the existence of two testing centres for COVID-19 in the state had contributed immensely to the number of tests carried out as well as the timeliness in the release of the results.
+Ifeajika said the existence of two testing centres for COVID-19 in the state had contributed immensely to the number of tests carried out as well as the timeliness in the release of results.

 He said the spike came when the virus entered the community transmission stage, but commended front line health workers for their zeal and dedication in handling cases.